robsonbittencourt/aws-cost-miner/README.md

     robsonbittencourt/aws-cost-miner
 ```

 You can group the data according to one of the columns of the CSV file.
 Use the column name as it is in the file.
+Your tags can be used just like the example below.

 ```
 docker run --rm \